0atman/noboilerplate/scripts/40-compiler-driven-development.md

 notes:

 Quadratic are looking for:
-- Great Rust engindeers who have experience at a Startup and leading software architecture and implementation, and
+- Great Rust engineers who have experience at a Startup and leading software architecture and implementation, and
-- Frontend and AI
+- Frontend and AI devs

 ---